Health and Safety Practices

 PROOF OF VACCINATION

 The College requests that fully vaccinated individuals submit official documentation of their receipt of an FDA-authorized COVID-19 vaccine (Moderna, Pfizer, or Johnson & Johnson).
-Students should submit proof of vaccination by August 9, and faculty and staff should submit proof of vaccination by August 20.
+Students, faculty and staff should submit proof of vaccination by Tuesday, September 14.
 Acceptable documentation includes:

 - A digital image/photograph of a vaccine card; or